apache/trafficcontrol/docs/source/api/deliveryservices_xmlid_xmlid_urlkeys_copyfromxmlid_copyfromxmlid.rst

 ``POST``
 ========
-Allows a user to copy URL signing keys from a specified Delivery Service to another Delivery Service.
+Allows a user to copy URL signing keys from a specified :term:`Delivery Service` to another :term:`Delivery Service`.

 :Auth.
 Required: Yes
 :Roles Required: "admin" or "operations"